pbdeuchler/tf-aws-postgres/README.md

 # tf-aws-postgres

 A Terraform module to deploy a PostgreSQL server using an AWS autoscaling group.
+Not thoroughly tested, use at your own risk.

 Note: Currently the first instance setup will partially fail since the EBS volume will not be formatted